kiryu-victor/task_generator/README.md

 - [x] "Delete" should work only on "On queue" and ongoing tasks.
   - [x] "On queue": no issue.
   - [x] Ongoing:
-    - [ ] Countdown logic has to be implemented.
+    - [x] Countdown logic has to be implemented.
-    - [ ] Countdown reaching 0 logic.
+    - [x] Countdown reaching 0 logic.
-    - [ ] Ongoing task modification or deletion pauses the task until finishing or canceling the operation.
+    ~~- [ ] Ongoing task modification or deletion pauses the task until finishing or canceling the operation.~~
-    - [ ] Ongoing task deletion logic, triggering the next on the list to start.
+    - [x] Ongoing task deletion logic, triggering the next on the list to start.
-    - It has to trigger the next task in case of deletion.
-Otherwise the remaining countdown should continue as per normal.
+- [ ] Time left is based on the machining surface.
+  - [ ] Implement size_max and size_min configuration for a piece.
+  - [ ] Randomize the actual size.
+  - [ ] Base the time left on the speed.
+  - [ ] On modification of the speed, the time left changes too.
 > [!NOTE]
 > Deleted the countdown because it won't be used that way when implementing WebSockets (or so I think).
 - [x] Migrate to SQLite.